Garden Chick photos

 Do you love flea markets as much as I do?
 I decorate my house with a lot of my finds, but what I like even more is using a little creativity and see how I can use my flea market finds in the garden.
 I have a few flea market finds that are my favorites.
 I have had them for years, and they often get moved around in the yard, planted with different flowers, and change with the seasons or holidays.

 This old adirondark chair is at least 10 years old, and I can’t believe it has lasted this long.
 It started out on my deck as a chair to sit in, but after many years in the weather, I was afraid I would end up on the ground.
 I moved it around in my yard, holding a basket of ferns, until it finally settled permanently in my front yard perennial garden.
 It’s had several signs on it, baskets of ferns or flowers placed in the seat, and seasonal outdoor pillows.
-I found this “Angels are all around us ” garden sign at a local thrift store that was going out of business.
+I found the “Angels are all around us ” garden sign at a local thrift store that was going out of business.
 Another $6.00 find that will give many years of pleasure.
 I don’t guarantee it will stay in one spot every year, although this seemed to be the perfect place for now.

 My little red wagon.
 Found at a local antique shop, it’s $28.00 price tag was a little more than I usually pay, but I couldn’t resist.
 He sat on my deck with pots of flowers, until I moved him down to my patio on this white table my son made for me.
 Sitting in full sun, I chose to put a tray of succulents from Lowe’s.
 There was a couple of rusted holes in the bottom, so I didn’t have to worry about drainage.